Main content start

 The purpose of the Tanner Lectures is to advance and reflect upon scholarly and scientific learning relating to human values.
 This intention embraces the entire range of values pertinent to the human condition, interest, behavior and aspiration.
 The lectures are published in an annual volume.

 Appointment as a Tanner lecturer is in recognition for uncommon achievement and outstanding abilities in the field of human values.
 The lecturers themselves come from the fields of philosophy, religion, the humanities, sciences, creative arts and learned professions — or from leadership in public or private affairs.
 The lectureships are international and intercultural and transcend ethnic, national, religious and ideological distinctions.
-Past Tanner lecturers at Stanford include: Andrew Bacevich, Danielle Allen, Jared Diamond, Dorothy Allison, Paul Krugman, Mary Robinson, Harry Frankfurt, Avishai Margalit, David Brion Davis and Glenn Loury.
+Past Tanner lecturers at Stanford include: Tommie Shelby, Seth Lazar, Andrew Bacevich, Danielle Allen, Jared Diamond, Dorothy Allison, Paul Krugman, Mary Robinson, Harry Frankfurt, Avishai Margalit, David Brion Davis and Glenn Loury.

 All Past Lectures